-One of the first things that cross the mind of a new pool owner is how do I manually clean my inground pool?
-Fortunately, cleaning an inground pool is not a difficult process, although it can be quite time-consuming, at least at first.
+One of the first things that cross the mind of a new pool owner is how do I clean my pool?
+Fortunately, cleaning an inground pool is not a difficult process, although it can be quite daunting and time-consuming, at least at first.

-But in order to keep your pool clean, pool care is something that inground pool owners need to learn to do.
+But in order to keep your pool clean, pool care is something that new pool owners need to learn.
 Once you get into a good routine you will be able to vacuum the pool efficiently to keep the pool clean.

 The most common way to clean inground pools is to use a manual vacuum attached to the skimmer which will suck up any dirt and debris from the pool floor and trap it in the filter.